MaterializeInc/katacoda/intro-wikipedia/step1.md

 Once the installation is complete, run Materialize:
 `materialized --w=1`{{execute}}

-**Pro-tip:** clicking on the command will run it automatically for you in Katacoda!
+**Pro-tip:** clicking on a command will run it automatically for you in Katacoda!